CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 For **Spectrum ASICs**, MTU is the only port attribute you can directly configure.
 The Spectrum firmware configures FEC, link speed, duplex mode and auto-negotiation automatically, following a predefined list of parameter settings until the link comes up.
 However, you can disable FEC if necessary, which forces the firmware to not try any FEC options.

-For **Broadcom-based switches**, enable auto-negotiation on each port.
-When enabled, Cumulus Linux automatically configures the best link parameter settings based on the module type (speed, duplex, auto-negotiation, and FEC, where supported).

-This topic describes the auto-negotiation, link speed, duplex mode, MTU, and FEC settings and provides a {{<link url="#interface-configuration-recommendations-for-broadcom-platforms" text="table">}} showing the default configuration for various port and cable types.
-Breakout port configuration, logical switch port limitations, and troubleshooting is also provided.

 ## Auto-negotiation

 By default on a Broadcom-based switch, auto-negotiation is disabled - except on 10G and 1000BASE-T fixed copper switch ports, where it is required for links to work.
 For RJ-45 SFP adapters, you need to manually configure the desired link speed and auto-negotiation as described in the {{<link url="#interface-configuration-recommendations-for-broadcom-platforms" text="default settings table">}} below.